Standalone Windows scanning tool

 --target IPADDR option to set the target system.

-It is also possible to scan other sytems using this option, as long as your user account has the required privileges (typically Administrator privileges).
-Setting the IP address to a specific target is especially useful for scanning an isolated subnet, because you would need only to insert the tool into one computer to collect data from all of them.
+It is also possible to scan other sytems using this option, as long as your user account has the required privileges (which are typically Administrator privileges).
+Setting the IP address to a specific target is especially useful for scanning an isolated subnet, because you would only need to insert the tool into one computer to collect data from them all.

 Uploading the data to the appliance

-After you have collected the data, upload it to the appliance by using the SCP utility to transfer the files to the appliance as the upload user.
+After you have collected the data, upload it to the appliance.
+To do this, you use the SCP utility to transfer the files to the appliance as the

-For more information about uploading scanner files to an appliance, see Loading a scanner file onto the appliance.
+upload user.
+For more information on uploading scanner files to an appliance, see Loading a scanner file onto the appliance.

-After the data is uploaded, it is processed by BMC Discovery.
-For more information about scanner files, see Standalone UNIX scanning.
+After the data is uploaded, it is processed by BMC Atrium Discovery.
+For more information about scanner files, see Using scanner files.